-The Corporation previously entered into a subordinated promissory note with Charter Fund, Inc., a nonprofit corporation.
-The note accrues interest from the date of funding the principal amounts until maturity dated October 1, 2023.
-Interest accrues on the note at 1% per annum.
-As of June 30, 2023, the outstanding principal balance of this note was \$200,000.
-Subsequent to year-end, the remaining balance of the note was paid off in September 2023.
-The Charter Fund, Inc. forgave \$200,000 of outstanding principal during fiscal year 2023, which is reflected as debt forgiveness income in the accompanying statement of activities and changes in net assets.
+The Corporation had a subordinated promissory note with Charter Fund, Inc., a nonprofit corporation.
+The note accrued interest from the date of funding the principal amounts until its maturity on October 1, 2023.
+Interest accrued on the note at 1% per annum.
+The Charter Fund, Inc. forgave \$200,000 of outstanding principal during fiscal year 2023, which is reflected as debt forgiveness income in the accompanying fiscal year 2023 statement of activities and changes in net assets.
+During September 2023, the remaining balance of the note was paid off.

 The Corporation financed leasehold improvements through the landlord and building lease agreement (see Note 4).
 The loan is payable in monthly installments of \$856 through May 2025, and bears interest at 3%.
-As of June 30, 2023, the balance of the loan was \$19,110.
+As of June 30, 2024 and 2023, the balance of the loan was \$9,271 and \$19,110, respectively.
+The remaining \$9,271 is due during fiscal year 2025.